NETWAYS/check_hp_firmware/README.md

 The check will raise a CRITICAL when the Integrated Lights-Out needs to be updated.
 Below you will find a list with the least version of each Integrated Lights-Out version:

-- HPE Integrated Lights-Out 3 (iLO 3) firmware v1.93 or later.
+- HPE iLO 6 v1.56 or later
-- HPE Integrated Lights-Out 4 (iLO 4) firmware v2.75 or later
+- HPE iLO 5 v3.01 or later
-- HPE Integrated Lights-Out 5 (iLO 5) firmware v2.18 or later.
+- HPE iLO 4 v2.82 or later

 **IMPORTANT:** Always read the latest HPE Security Bulletins. https://support.hpe.com/connect/s/securitybulletinlibrary